 This Monday, I woke up with the news that my Instagram account has reached 10 000 followers.
 How crazy is that?

-I started this blog and ones again decided to rebrand my Instagram and this time only focus on travelling and Wanderlust by Jona was born.
+I started this blog and once again decided to rebrand my Instagram and this time only focus on traveling and Swedish Passport was born.
 Since you unlock a couple of “secret” settings when you reach 10 000 followers on Instagram it’s been sort of a goal for me to get there, but I could never imagine it going so fast!
 So there you have my background story of how I reached 10 000 followers on Instagram.
 The title to this post is not one hundred percent true, but I thought it sounded better than “how to rebrand your Instagram a couple of times before you gain around 9000 followers in two months and one week”, haha.
 As a big thank you to all of you who have supported me, I would like to share some tips that I have found useful on my way to 10k.

 Follow accounts you find interesting, like pictures you like and comment what you think.
 You can have the most amazing Instagram account ever, but no one is going to follow it unless they can find it.
 So spread some love around and it will come back to you, I promise!

 No, #love and #girl won’t probably give you any more followers but do some investigations and logical thinking about what hashtags you can use.
 When I went to Amsterdam I searched for #amsterdambrunch to find good brunch places and #amsterdamview to find good lookout spots.
 There are also a lot of accounts on Instagram that just share other peoples content if you use their hashtag, which can be an amazing opportunity to be seen by their followers.
 Two I often use is #gohypetravel and #travelbabygirl.